-PPL's Diversity Forum entered its third year and established a number of working groups to review and enhance internal initiatives on training, development and recruitment.
-A Black employee network group was also relaunched to advocate for and support our Black employees, while work on our social mobility strategy, outreach efforts, and collation of diversity data all progressed positively.
+PPL's Diversity Forum established a number of working groups to review and enhance training, development and recruitment practices.
+A Black employee network group was relaunched to advocate for and support our Black employees, while work on our social mobility strategy, outreach efforts, and collation of diversity data all progressed positively.